emmawalshdev/The-Book-bar/testing.md

     - Sort by 'A-Z', confirm that the books are ordered correctly.
     - Sort by 'Z-A', confirm that the books are ordered correctly.
     - Sort by 'New-Old', confirm that the books are ordered correctly.
-    - Search by a keyword, confirm that the 'Sort by' button dissapears.
+    - Search by a keyword, confirm that the Sort by button dissapears.

 3. Pagination